Humvee: Use in combat

-Humvees were sent into Afghanistan following the 9/11 terrorist attacks, where they proved invaluable during initial operations.
+Humvees were sent into Afghanistan following the September 11 attacks, where they proved invaluable during initial operations.
 In the early years before IEDs became prevalent, the vehicle was liked by troops for its ability to access rough, mountainous terrain.
 Some soldiers would remove features from Humvees, including what little armor it had and sometimes even entire doors, to make them lighter and more maneuverable for off-road conditions and to increase visibility.
 With the onset of the Iraq War, Humvees proved very vulnerable to IEDs; in the first four months of 2006, 67 U.S. troops died in Humvees.
 To increase protection, the U.S. military hastily added armor kits to the vehicles.
 Although this somewhat improved survivability, bolting on armor made the Humvee an "ungainly beast", increasing weight and putting a strain on the chassis, which led to unreliability.
 Armored doors that weighed hundreds of pounds were difficult for troops to open, and the newly armored turret made Humvees top-heavy and increased the danger of rollovers.
 The U.S. Marine Corps decided to start replacing Humvees in combat with Mine-Resistant, Ambush-Protected (MRAP) vehicles in 2007, and the U.S. Army stated that the vehicle was "no longer feasible for combat" in 2012.
 However, Humvees have also been used by Taliban insurgents for suicide bombings against the Afghan National Security Forces in the country.

 The HMMWV has become the vehicular backbone of U.S. forces around the world.
 Over 10,000 HMMWVs were employed by coalition forces during the Iraq War.
 The Humvee has been described as a vehicle with "the right capability for its era": designed to provide payload mobility in protected (safe) areas.
 However, deploying the vehicle to conflict zones where it was exposed to a full spectrum of threat which it was neither designed to operate, or be survivable in, led to adding protection at the cost of mobility and payload.

 On 22 April 2022, Pentagon Press Secretary John F. Kirby described a package of military equipment being transported to Ukraine to assist in its war with Russia, including "100 armored Humvee vehicles".
-An additional 50 were promised on 19 August 2022.
+An additional 50 were promised on 19 August 2022, and were delivered at an unknown date.
+A number of Humvees were used in the assault on the Russian oblast of Belgorod on 22 May 2023.
+Ukraine first received Humvees from the U.S. in 2001, and they were used by them in peacekeeping operations in Kosovo that same year.